department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/edu-direct-deposit/design/usability-testing/dd-edu-synthesis.md

 - Six Veterans total; five men, one woman
 - Age range was 25 to 64
 - All participants had a VA disability rating; three had ratings of 90% or higher
-- Four participants live in or near major metropolitan areas; two in rural or outlying areas
+- Four participants live in or near major metropolitan areas; two live in rural or outlying areas
-- Participants live across the U.S. ranging from New York to California.
+- Participants live across the continental U.S., ranging from New York to California.
-- Educational attainment ranged from some college to two participant having master's degrees
+- Educational attainment spanned "some college" to master's degrees
-- All receive/received direct deposit payments from VA
+- All receive/received direct deposit payments from VA, some received both C&P and EDU payments

 #### Research questions
 - Where on VA.gov do users expect to find direct deposit (DD) information?